 The defendant's home-state DMV will most likely treat the defendant as if he/she was ticketed for speeding in the home state.
 Every state has its own demerit point policies.
 So out-of-state speeding ticket defendants should consult with an attorney in their home state to discuss demerit point consequences.

-People convicted of a speeding violation have to wait one (1) year after the case is closed before they can petition the court to seal the speeding record.
-(Note there is also a one (1) year statute of limitations to seal non-moving violations.)
+People convicted of driving too fast have to wait one (1) year after the case is closed before they can petition the court to seal the speeding record.
+(Note there is also a one (1) year statute of limitations to seal non-moving violations.)11

-No, speeding is not a deportable crime.
+No, driving too fast is not a deportable crime.
 But out of an abundance of caution, non-citizen defendants should always seek out an attorney experienced in both criminal defense and immigration law.
 The attorney will know how best to proceed to safeguard the immigrants' resident status.
 Read more about the criminal defense of immigrants in Nevada.